Thermal conduction

 Thermal conduction is the diffusion of thermal energy (heat) within one material or between materials in contact.
-The higher temperature object has molecules with more kinetic energy; collisions between molecules distributes this kinetic energy until an object has the same kinetic energy throughout.
-Thermal conductivity, frequently represented by k, is a property that relates the rate of heat loss per unit area of a material to its rate of change of temperature.
-Essentially, it is a value that accounts for any property of the material that could change the way it conducts heat.
+The higher temperature object has molecules with more kinetic energy; collisions between molecules distribute this kinetic energy until an object has the same kinetic energy throughout.
+Thermal conductivity, represented by k, is a property that relates the rate of heat loss per unit area to its rate of change of temperature.
+It accounts for any property that could change the way a material conducts heat.
 Heat spontaneously flows along a temperature gradient (i.e. from a hotter body to a colder body).
 For example, heat is conducted from the hotplate of an electric stove to the bottom of a saucepan in contact with it.
-In the absence of an opposing external driving energy source, within a body or between bodies, temperature differences decay over time, and thermal equilibrium is approached, temperature becoming more uniform.
+In the absence of an opposing external driving energy source within a body or between bodies, temperature differences decay over time, and thermal equilibrium is approached.

-Every process involving heat transfer takes place by only three methods:
+Every process involving heat transfer takes place by one of three methods: